Nausicaä of the Valley of the Wind (manga): Publication history

 English translations are published in North America and the United Kingdom by Viz Media.
 As of 2013, Viz Media has released the manga in five different formats.
 Initially, the manga was printed flipped and with English translations of the sound effects.
 Publication of English editions began in 1988 with the release of episodes from the story under the title Nausicaä of the Valley of Wind in the "Viz Select Comics" series.
-This series ran until 1996.
-It consists of 27 issues.
+This series ran until 1996, consisting of 27 issues.
 In October 1990, Viz Media also started publishing the manga as Viz Graphic Novel, Nausicaä of the Valley of Wind.
-The last of the seven Viz Graphic Novels in this series appeared in January 1997.
+The last of the seven Viz Graphic Novels in this series were released in January 1997.
 Viz Media reprinted the manga in four volumes titled Nausicaä of the Valley of Wind: Perfect Collection, which were released from October 1995 to October 1997.
 A box set of the four volumes was later released in January 2000.
-In 2004 Viz Media re-released the seven-volume format in an "Editors Choice" edition titled Nausicaä of the Valley of the Wind.
+In 2004, Viz Media re-released the seven-volume format in an "Editors Choice" edition titled Nausicaä of the Valley of the Wind.
 In this version, the manga is left unflipped and the sound effects are left untranslated.
 Viz Media released its own deluxe two-volume box set on November 6, 2012.

 The manga was also licensed in Australia by Madman Entertainment, in Finland by Sangatsu Manga, in France by Glénat, in Spain by Planeta DeAgostini, in Italy by Panini Comics under its Planet Manga imprint, in the Netherlands by Glénat Benelux, in Germany by Carlsen Verlag, in Korea by Haksan Culture Company and in Taiwan by Taiwan Tohan.
-In Brazil it was initially published in July 2006 by Conrad Editora, before it ceased in March 2009 after only five volumes were released and since August 2022, it is being republished by Editora JBC.
+In Brazil, it was initially published in July 2006 by Conrad Editora, before it ceased in March 2009 after only five volumes were released and since August 2022, it is being republished by Editora JBC.